EnGeoModels/SCLAM/README.md

 ### Example data
 - Example data provided in example_data.zip file in GeoTIFF format for reproducibility

+## General usage
+- The shared example and SCLAM configuration allow for reproducibility when running at a daily timestep.
+Additional considerations may be needed if more complex model configurations are required, and users are free to explore these options.
+If you have any questions, please do not hesitate to contact the author

 ## Author
 - Alex Asurza.
 Contact: flavio.alexander.asurza@upc.edu